 Hard-to-Diagnose Asthma Patients

-The MCH Cardiopulmonary Function Lab offers three specialized Bronchial Challenge Tests to confirm the presence or absence of bronchial hyperactivity in children.
+The Nicklaus Children's Hospital Cardiopulmonary Function Lab offers three specialized Bronchial Challenge Tests to confirm the presence or absence of bronchial hyperactivity in children.
 Bronchial Challenge Testing is indicated for the diagnosis of bronchial airway hyperactivity in subjects who do not have clinically apparent asthma.
 Bronchial challenge testing is an objective means to help you establish a diagnosis of asthma.
 A negative Bronchial Challenge Test result can rule out asthma as a potential etiology with a high degree of accuracy.
 By ruling out asthma as a causative factor in patient presentation, practitioners can work up an alternative diagnosis and avoid unnecessary medications or costs for patients.

 - Cold Air Challenge